Model Music Curriculum - Genres

 Towards the end of the 1960s, bands like Sly and The Family Stone, combined elements of pop, soul and rock with heavy funk, whilst Parliament and Funkadelic added a heavy dose of psychedelia to create 'P-funk'.
 Funk continued to develop throughout the 70s, with bands like Kool and The Gang, The Fatback Band and Graham Central Station all having their own styles.

-The disco sound is typified by 'four-on-the-floor' beats with emphatic 'hi-hat lifts', syncopated basslines, string sections, brass and horns, electric piano, synthesizers, and electric rhythm guitars.
+The disco sound is typified by 'four-on-the-floor' beats with emphatic 'hi-hat lifts' and characteristic handclaps, syncopated basslines, string sections, brass and horns, electric piano, synthesizers, and electric rhythm guitars.

 In many ways, disco was a reaction to and against the rock music of the late 60s and early 70's (and the culture around it) that was becoming much too serious (see 'Pop'!), and as a result, disco music features almost no guitar solos.

-By the end of the 1970s, following the success of the film 'Saturday Night Fever' and it's soundtrack, disco was incredibly popular, producing a backlash from fans of rock and 'more serious' music.
+By the end of the 1970s, following the success of the film 'Saturday Night Fever' and it's soundtrack, disco was incredibly popular, and despite a backlash from fans of rock and 'more serious' music, several rock groups (including ELO and Kiss) embraced the disco sound.

 80s Synth-Pop - also known as electro- or techno-pop - is a style of pop music that uses synthesizers, drum machines and sequencers in place of usual instruments.